minvws/nl-kat-coordination/mula/docs/architecture.md

 namely the instance of a `NormalizerTask`.

 The of queueing and processing a `NormalizerTask` task is the same as for the `BoefjeScheduler`.
-So reference that section for a more in-depth explanation.
+Reference that section for a more in-depth explanation.

 Before `NormalizerTask` is wrapped by a `PrioritizedItem`, and pushed to the queue we will check the following: